MicrosoftDocs/partner-center-pr.pt-br/partner-center/adding-multiple-users-to-a-customer-account.md

 ms.lasthandoff: 11/20/2019
 ms.locfileid: "74253176"
 ---
-# <a name="add-multiple-users-to-a-customer-account"></a>Adicionar vários usuários a uma conta do cliente
+# <a name="add-multiple-users-to-a-customer-account"></a>Adicionar vários usuários a uma conta de cliente

 **Aplica-se a**